-It's really not good enough that your family notionally support the idea of your running a home-based franchise or small business; they must be willing to respect and honor the commitment it takes to actually manage one on a day-to-day basis.
+It's really not good enough that your family notionally support the idea of your running a home-based franchise or small business; they must be willing to respect and honor the commitment it takes to actually manage one on a day-to- day basis.
 In practice, that means your family must offer you solitude while you're working, and they should be willing to give you the peace required to work during the office hours you have decided for yourself.
-Privacy and bounds should be predetermined so that later on their aren’t any conflicts with family over intrusion into personal time and space from work time and space, or vice versa.
+Privacy and bounds should be predetermined so that later on there aren’t any conflicts with family over intrusion into personal time and space from work time and space or vice versa.

 Best of luck in your home based franchise adventure!

 Ziebart International Corporation Opens Second Franchise in Texas in League City/Houston Area - Demand for High-Tech Vehicle Care Grows

 TROY, MI – Ziebart International Corporation., the global leader in automotive detailing, films and protection services, is proud to announce its second location in Texas, its newest franchise store in League City/Houston, Texas.
 The license was granted to Javier Pena on September 11th, 2014 with the Grand Opening scheduled for May 2015.